Introduction:

 Types of fish:

-Tuna is a global favorite prized for its meaty texture and rich flavor.
-Found in oceans around the world, species such as yellowfin and albacore are popular catches that account for a significant share of the global seafood market. - Salmon fish:
+Tuna is a world-favorite fish, prized for its meaty texture and rich flavor.
+Found in oceans around the world, species such as yellowfin and albacore are popular catches that account for a significant share of the global seafood market. - Salmon:

-Salmon is the most similar species to Trout, and the main difference is the color of the salmon meat, which tends to be orange.
+Salmon is the most similar species to trout, and the main difference is the color of salmon meat, which tends to be orange.
 But both species are free-living fish.
 The main habitat of this type of fish is in the Atlantic and Pacific oceans.
 But free fish generally spawn in freshwater rivers and move against the direction of water flow.
-After spawning, they return to the ocean. - Cod fish:
+After spawning, they return to the ocean. - Cod Fish:

-Cod, a cold water species, thrives in the North Atlantic.
+Cod, a cold-water species, grows in the North Atlantic Ocean.
 Known for its white flesh, cod is a versatile fish that can be used in everything from classic fish and chips to gourmet seafood dishes.

 Shrimp species:

-White shrimp, also known as Pacific white shrimp, is a farmed species worldwide.
-Its mild flavor and firm texture make it a popular choice in a wide variety of international cuisines. - Black tiger shrimp:
+White shrimp, also known as Pacific white shrimp, is a globally farmed species.
+Its mild flavor and firm texture make it a popular choice in a wide variety of international cuisines. - Black Tiger Shrimp:

-Recognized by its large size and distinctive black stripes, the black tiger shrimp is native to the Indo-Pacific region.
-With a bold taste and meaty texture, it is a sought-after species in local and international markets. - Vanami shrimp:
+Recognizable by its large size and distinctive black stripes, the black tiger shrimp is native to the Indo-Pacific region.
+With a bold taste and meaty texture, it is a sought-after species in local and international markets. - Vanna Mei Shrimp:

-Vannamei shrimp, native to the eastern Pacific, are now farmed around the world.
+Native to the eastern Pacific Ocean, Vanna Mei shrimp are now farmed worldwide.
 Known for its sweet flavor and firm texture, this shrimp species is a versatile ingredient in a variety of culinary creations.

 Catch and production statistics: